demisto/content/Packs/SekoiaXDR/Integrations/SekoiaXDR/README.md

 3. Optional: Check the *Close Mirrored XSOAR Incident* integration parameter to close the Cortex XSOAR incident when the corresponding event is closed in Sekoia XDR.

+4. Optional: Check the Reopen Mirrored Cortex XSOAR Incidents integration parameter to reopen the Cortex XSOAR incident when the matching Sekoia XDR alert is reopened.

 Newly fetched incidents will be mirrored in the chosen direction.
 However, this selection does not affect existing incidents.
 **Important Note:** To ensure the mirroring works as expected, mappers are required, both for incoming and outgoing, to map the expected fields in Cortex XSOAR and Sekoia XDR.